Bira/octopus-carnival/_drafts/atlantis.md

 **Optional Traits**: If your character's fish half mimics a particularly speedy species, they might have Enhanced Move 1 (Water) for an extra 20 points.
-At the GM's option, this might be a matter of training instead of biology, which means the character can buy this with earned points during a campaign.
+At the GM's option, this might be a matter of training instead of biology, which means any merfolk character can buy this with earned points during a campaign.

 [1]: {{ "/2023/07/11/underwater-dungeon-fantasy.html" | relative_url }}
 [2]: {{ "/2023/11/13/underwater-items.html" | relative_url }}